ppoll (2) - Linux Man Pages

 revents

-A value of 0 indicates that the call timed out and no file
+A return value of zero indicates that the system call timed out

 ERRORS